kumilange/kumilange/README.md

 I'm a Colorado-based software engineer with a passion for frontend architecture design with a focus on performance, scalability, and maintainability.
 I love building tools that help people explore the world around them — both digitally and physically.

-- 💡 Interests: Data visualization, WebGL
+- 💡 Interests: Frontend Architecture, Data visualization, WebGL
 - 🌱 Currently learning: AI coding, AI integration

 ---